nickjcroucher/gubbins/docs/gubbins_tutorial.md

 ## Generating the alignment

-The draft genomes can be aligned to the reference using [SKA](https://github.com/simonrharris/SKA).
+The draft genomes can be aligned to the reference using [SKA2](https://github.com/bacpop/ska.rust).
 This is first installed through conda:

 ```
-conda install -c bioconda ska
+conda install -c bioconda ska2
 ```

 An index file is then generated to name the isolates to be aligned: